puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 ### Fact Locations

 External facts must go in a standard directory.
-The location of this directory varies depending on whether you're using Puppet Enterprise or an open source release of Facter.
+The location of this directory varies depending on your operating system, whether your deployment uses Puppet Enterprise or open source releases, and whether you are running as root/Administrator.

+> **Note:** These directories will not necessarily exist by default; you may need to create them.
+If you create the directory, make sure to restrict access so that only Administrators can write to the directory.

 On Unix/Linux: